Igrium/mc-world-export/doc/materials.md

   - Must be one of `opaque`, `clip`, `hashed` or `blend`.

-- `transparent` (boolean, default: `false`): Whether this material should be rendered using transparent shading (alpha hashed).

-More attributes may be added in the future.
+- More attributes may be added in the future.

 ## Material Overrides